Frontify/fondue/packages/components/MIGRATING.md

         -   The `modality` prop was replaced by `modal` and is now a boolean.

-        -   The `showCloseButton` prop can be used to show a close icon on the right side of the header.

     -   _optional_ - The `Dialog.Trigger` is used to pass in a component to trigger the dialog.

     -   _required_ - The `Dialog.Content` is the container appearing when the dialog is Visible.
 All dialog content needs to be wrapped inside of this element.

         -   _optional_ - The `Dialog.Header` can be passed in as a child of `Dialog.Content` to add a styled header to the dialog

-            -   The prop `showCloseButton` can be passed to add a close button to the header.
+            -   _optional_ The prop `showCloseButton` can be passed to add a close button to the header.

         -   _optional_ - The `Dialog.Body` can be passed in as a child of `Dialog.Content` to add a styled body to the dialog.